maliMirkec/personal-website/source/portfolio/hanhanxue/index.md

 - Optimized assets delivery.
 - Used latest best practices to boost the page speed.
 - Hosted the website on Netlify.
-- Used Cloudflare to improve the security and performance.

 [View other projects](/portfolio/) or [contact me](/about-me/).